cloudfoundry/diego-design-notes/migrating-to-diego.md

 cf disable-diego APPLICATION_NAME
 ```

-To tell which backend the application is targetting:
+To tell which backend the application is targeting:

 ```
 cf has-diego-enabled APPLICATION_NAME